caomingkai/Shopify-BundleSales-webApp/README.md

  ## III.
 App Back-end
  ### Function:
-   1. deal with newly **added/deleted POST** bundle from front-end, calculate new price for **shadow products** in bundle sales. _Releted file_: addBundle.php
+   1. deal with newly **added/deleted POST** bundle from front-end, calculate new price for **"shadow products"** in bundle sales. _Releted file_: addBundle.php
    1. prefix unique BundleID with received POST parameters, store it in local database. _Releted file_:  shopBundle.txt
    1. make RESTful POST call to Shopify server, to update **shop.metafield** of this shop
-   1. make RESTful POST call to Shopify server, to add **shadow products** for corresponding bundle sales
+   1. make RESTful POST call to Shopify server, to add **"shadow products"** for corresponding bundle sales
-   1. keep record of added shadow products of a shop, based on response from POST adding call.  _Releted file_: addedProduct.txt
+   1. keep record of added shadow products of a shop, based on response from POST adding call.  _Releted file_: shadowToOrigin.txt
    1. (_Pending_) insert bundleCheck.liquid into Assets of this shop ( Maybe could be done for only one time, not each time )
    1. deal with webhook responses from Shopify server, in case product_added/ order_completed events happen.
       + if order_completed webhook, read response to see completed product quantity to update original product inventory
-      + if product_added webhook, see if it belongs to a certain bundle sale, add **shadow products** for this product.
-Meanwhile, update productInfo.txt / collectionInfo.txt / addedProduct.txt
+      + if product_added webhook, see if it belongs to a certain bundle sale, add **"shadow products"** for this product.
+Meanwhile, update productInfo.txt / collectionInfo.txt / shadowToOrigin.txt
  ### Related File:
    1. addBundle.php  --- add new bundle sales
-      + update shopBundle.txt / addedProduct.txt
+      + update shopBundle.txt / shadowToOrigin.txt
       + make REST calls to Shopify server to modify shop.metafield for this shop
       + make REST calls to Shopify server to add **"shadow products"** with sales price
+      + make REST calls to Shopify server to add product.metafield about added shadow productID and its bundleID into original product
       + (_Pending_) update and inject bundle_detect.liquid and other code snippet into assets on Shopify server for this shop
    1. deleteBundle.php --- delete specific bundle
       + same as addBundle.php
-   1. webhookHandler.php  --- receive webhook events, call inventoryUpdate.php to update inventory, and update productInfo.txt / collectionInfo.txt / addedProduct.txt
+   1. webhookHandler.php  --- receive webhook events, call inventoryUpdate.php to update inventory, and update productInfo.txt / collectionInfo.txt / shadowToOrigin.txt
    1. inventoryUpdate.php  --- when customers have paid an order, update original products inventory base on webhook response
    1. productInfo.txt  ---**write based on webhook**  --- could be updated due to webhook events
    1. collectionInfo.txt   --- **write based on webhook**  --- could be updated due to webhook events
    1. shopBundle.txt  --- **read/write** --- updated by addBundle.php / deleteBundle.php
-   1. addedProduct.txt --- **read/write** --- keep track of added products, in case app uninstall; Also update original product inventory
+   1. shadowToOrigin.txt --- **read/write** --- keep track of added shadow products, update original product inventory
+      + format : shadowProductID, originalProductID
+   1. bundleToShadow.txt --- **read/write** --- in case certain bundle deletion or app uninstall
+      + format : bundleID, shadowProductID_1, shadowProductID_2, ...
  ### Work Flow:
+   1. first read into shopBundle.txt / shadowToOrigin.txt, for later use
-   1. receive newly POST bundleInfo, check request type: only add?
-OR only delete?
-OR both add&delete?
+   2. receive newly POST bundleInfo, check request type: add/ delete/ add&delete ?
-   2. read in advance info about shopBundle.txt / addedProduct.txt
-   2. add Bundle:
+   2. when add Bundle:
+      + create unique bundleID, and append it with POST parameters; update shopBundle.txt
+      + update bundleToShadow.txt / shadowToOrigin.txt
+      + make REST calls to update shop.metafield
+      + make REST calls to shop.metafield.originToShadow
+      + make REST calls to add **"shadow products"** in current shop
+   3. when delete Bundle:
+      + read POST parameter['bundleID'], find out which bundle need to be deleted
+      + delete it from shopBundle.txt
+      + make REST calls to update shop.metafield.bundleInfo
+      + make REST calls to update shop.metafield.originToShadow
+      + make REST calls to delete **"shadow products"** in current shop, based on bundleToShadow.txt,
+      + delete it from bundleToShadow.txt / shadowToOrigin.txt
+   4. when merchants edit/add a new product, tigger product create/update/delete events, Shopify server POST json data to this app backend file webhookHandler.php. webhookHandler.php do the following things:
+      + if add a new product, First, add this product into productInfo.txt.
+Second, check if this product falls into a certain collection which belongs to a bundle.
+If so, add
- ## Files relationship
+ ### Files relationship
+   1. shopBundle.txt is the source info of shopify.metafield.bundleInfo
-   1. shopBundle.txt <----> addedProduct.txt, they have opposite (key:value) pairs intentionally for later ease use
+   3. shadowToOrigin.txt <----> shopify.metafield.originToShadow, they have opposite key:value pairs
-   (bundleID, bundleNum, productID_discount pairs)   <----->   ( productID, originalProductID, bundleID )
+   4. bundleToShadow.txt ---> shadowToOrigin.txt , from this we could find all involved origin products
  ## IIII.
 Related shopify object for current shop
  ### shop.metafield
    1. bundleInfo(namespace)->(key, value)
+   bundle_detect.liquid will first read this to find out existing bundles, used to detect available bundles from products in cart.
-      + bundleNum, int( i.e. 2 )
+      + bundleNum, int( e.g  2 )
-      + bundleDetail, string ( bundleID , item num, productID and discount pairs,bundleID , item num, productID and discount pairs )
+      + bundleDetail, string ( bundleID , item num, productID and discount pairs, bundleID , item num, productID and discount pairs )
+   2. originToShadow(namespace)->(key, value)
+   When bundle_detect.liquid find out there exists a bundle, i.e. find out certain products needed to be changed into its **shadow** counterpart.
+We read this metafield of product, based on bundleID find out productID of its **shadow product**, then make cart AJAX to delete orginal, and add shadow product.
+      + originalProductID_1, str( bundleID, shadowProductID, bundleID, shadowProductID, )
+      + originalProductID_2, str( bundleID, shadowProductID, bundleID, shadowProductID, )
    2. cartProductHash(namespace)->(key, value)
+   act like a HashMap variable, used by bundle_detect.liquid to read/write/store for following code to check if there exists bundl
-      + hashNum, int ( i.e. 3 )
+      + hashNum, int ( e.g  3 )
       + hashDetail, string(productID,num,productID,num,productID,num)
    3. matchedProduct(namespace)->(key, value)
+   when products in cart match certain bundle sales, save them in this variable.
+Then based on these info, make AJAX delete&add call to shopify server.
-      + matchedNum, int ( i.e. 2 )
+      + matchedNum, int ( e.g  2 )
       + matchedDetail, string(productID,num,productID,num)

  ### 'bundleCheck.liquid' code snippet
     1. function
+      + read shopify.metafield.bundleInfo to know existing bundles
+      + go through all items in cart, make a record of HashMap of ( productID, quantity )
+      + go through each existing bundles, with a certain bundle, do the following:
+        + check if cart product HashMap matches this certain bundle
+        + if YES, keep decrementing by 1, until one of the key's value of the HashMap become 0.
+Meanwhile, record the quantity.

  ### shadow product
-   1.
+    1. it should be added with special vendor/tag information, in favor of giving merchants a way to hide all shadow products from storefront webpage.
+    2. other than the price attribute is different from original products, others information should be stay the same.